EthanCh30/AirHotel/README.md

 # Project Description

-An Airbnb clone with seamless navigation and user experience using React, Tailwind, Prisma, MongoDB, and NextAuth.
+A full-stack Airbnb clone application built with React, Tailwind, Prisma, MongoDB, and NextAuth.
+Its features include full authentication, social login (Google and Github), listing creation and management, favoriting, reservation functionality, as well as loading various server components with specific logic controls.

 **Test account**